• Home

 Safety Measures

-4.Each bamboo pair must be checked for cracks or weaknesses before use.
+• Check each bamboo stick for cracks or weakness before use.

 Bharatiya Khel Program- An initiative by Indian Knowledge Systems (MoE)